Chart Color Schemes

 Bundall has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 11 projects that could impact the area.
-Notable ones include Cross River Rail - New Gold Coast Stations, UNIQ Bundall, Sunlight Lifestyle Precinct, and Elements Budds Beach.
+AreaSearch has identified 11 projects likely to impact the area.
+Key projects include Cross River Rail - New Gold Coast Stations, UNIQ Bundall, Sunlight Lifestyle Precinct, and Elements Budds Beach.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.